zji90/GEOsearch/README.md

 ## GEOsearch Installation

 GEOsearch software can be installed via Github.
-Users should have R installed on their computer before installing GSCA.
+Users should have R installed on their computer before installing GEOsearch.
 R can be downloaded here: http://www.r-project.org/.
-To install the latest version of GSCA package via Github, run following commands in R:
+To install the latest version of GEOsearch package via Github, run following commands in R:
 ```{r }
 if (!require("devtools"))
   install.packages("devtools")